Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application Accounting for the Full QCD -Function

-We first consider a multi-renormalon Borel model for the Adler function containing generic Borel functions for two IR renormalons related to $d=4$ and $d=6$ OPE terms, associated to $p=2$ and $p=3$, respectively, and one UV renormalon related to dimension-$6$ local operators, associated to $p=-1$.
+We first consider a multirenormalon Borel model for the Adler function containing generic Borel functions for two IR renormalons related to $d=4$ and $d=6$ OPE terms, associated to $p=2$ and $p=3$, respectively, and one UV renormalon related to dimension-$6$ local operators, associated to $p=-1$.
 The $p=2$ IR renormalon is related to the gluon condensate OPE term and we account for the known ${\cal O}(\alpha_s)$ Wilson coefficient correction.
 For the UV renormalon we assume an anomalous dimension consistent with the emergence of a double pole in the limit of the large-$\beta_0$ approximation, which is known to exist from Eq.~(\ref{eq:AdlerBorelb0}).
 For the $p=3$ IR renormalon, higher order corrections to the Wilson coefficient are neglected and the anomalous dimension is assumed to vanish.
-For the construction of the model we follow Ref.~\cite{Beneke:2008ad}, where the Adler function coefficients $c_{3,1}$, $c_{4,1}$ and $c_{5,1}$ in Eq.~(\ref{eq:AdlerseriesCIPT})\footnote{For $c_{n\le 4,1}$ we use the known exact results~\cite{Gorishnii:1990vf,Surguladze:1990tg,Baikov:2008jh} and for $5$-loop coefficient we adopt the estimate $c_{5,1}=283$ from Ref.~\cite{Beneke:2008ad}.} are used to fix the coefficients of the three generic renormalon Borel functions and a function linear in $u$ is added to achieve consistency with the known expressions for the coefficients $c_{1,1}$ and $c_{2,1}$.
-The expression for this Borel model, referred to as $B_{\hat D,{\rm mr}}(u)$, is shown in Eq.~(\ref{eq:modelmr}), where we included the effects of the $5$-loop correction to the QCD $\beta$-function that were neglected in Ref.~\cite{Beneke:2008ad}.
-In this Borel model the $p=2$ renormalon is dominating the series behavior at low orders in close analogy to the exact Borel function in the large-$\beta_0$ approximation.
+For the construction of the model we follow Ref.~\cite{Beneke:2008ad}, where the Adler function coefficients $c_{3,1}$, $c_{4,1}$ and $c_{5,1}$ in Eq.~(\ref{eq:AdlerseriesCIPT})\footnote{For $c_{n\le 4,1}$ we use the known exact results~\cite{Gorishnii:1990vf,Surguladze:1990tg,Baikov:2008jh} and for $6$-loop coefficient we adopt the estimate $c_{5,1}=283$ from Ref.~\cite{Beneke:2008ad}.} are used to fix the coefficients of the three generic renormalon Borel functions and a function linear in $u$ is added to achieve consistency with the known expressions for the coefficients $c_{1,1}$ and $c_{2,1}$.
+The expression for this Borel model in the $\overline{\rm MS}$ scheme for the strong coupling, referred to as $B_{\hat D,{\rm mr}}(u)$, is shown in Eq.~(\ref{eq:modelmr}), where we included the effects of the $5$-loop correction to the QCD $\beta$-function that were not yet available in Ref.~\cite{Beneke:2008ad}.

+In this Borel model the $p=2$ gluon condensate renormalon cut is implemented with a sizeable normalization, so that the gluon condensate renormalon provides a sizeable contribution to the series coefficients already at low orders.
+This is comparable to the situation in the large-$\beta_0$ approximation.
+In this Borel model the normalization of the $p=-1$ UV renormalon is rather small, because of the absence of any visible oscillatory behavior in the known coefficients $c_{3,1}$, $c_{4,1}$ and $c_{5,1}$.